How to Use Your Instagram Account to Grow Your Ecommerce Business

 Your campaign goals will usually determine the types of posts you want influencers to create:

-Besides the monetary aspect, the most significant difference between paid and organic Instagram content is that organic posts show up on the feeds of those who already follow you, whereas paid content will help you reach a larger, targeted audience.
+Apart from the monetary aspect, the most notable distinction between paid and organic Instagram content lies in the fact that organic posts are displayed to individuals who already follow you, while paid content expands your reach to a more extensive and targeted audience, especially in the context of eCommerce Instagram marketing.

 It’s also possible to “boost” organic posts.
 This is an effective strategy when shoppable posts perform really well.

-One isn’t superior to the other because they have different purposes.
-Organic social media builds your eCommerce brand and engages existing followers, while paid content attracts new followers who might not have found you otherwise.
+Neither is superior to the other, as they serve distinct purposes.
+Organic social media contributes to the cultivation of your eCommerce brand and fosters engagement with your current followers, whereas paid content draws in new followers who may not have otherwise discovered you.

 Below are some branded content tips:

-While consistency is key, there are still a few things you need to know to generate sales from organic posts.
+While consistency is key, there are still a few things you need to know about how to use Instagram for eCommerce to generate sales from organic posts.

 It’s crazy, but video represents 80% of all internet traffic!
 As a visual medium, it engages users better and evokes stronger emotions compared to text.